coredns/rrl/README-DEV.md

 implement the following minimal set of sub-functions.

 * Parsing of Corefile
-* Categorization of responses, and accounts debits
+* Categorization of responses, and accounts debits/credit
-* Periodic account credits
 * Always block response when account is negative (no slip, i.e. slip = 0)

 The following functions, if added, would bring RRL into feature parity